Skip to main content

 Geotab users can automate detection by creating a Log Data & Collisions report in MyGeotab and setting it to be sent only when at least one event is detected.
 When GPS jamming occurs, the report will be sent via email as an alert, prompting further investigation.

-It is important to note that even when a GPS jammer disrupts GPS receiver functionality, all other functions are unaffected.
-Despite the lost GPS connection, the Geotab GO device will continue to gather and send critical vehicle-related data such as engine data, error codes and auxiliaries.
+It’s important to note that even when a GPS jammer disrupts GPS receiver functionality, all other functions are unaffected.
+Despite the lost GPS connection, the Geotab GO device will continue to gather and send critical vehicle-related data such as engine data, driver behavior, error codes and auxiliaries.

 Subscribe to get industry tips and insights